If you’ve just started investing in clean energy it might not be obvious just how much the sector has taken off over the past few years.

 And if you’re particularly interested in investing in wind energy there is the Greencoat UK Wind trust.

-The FTSE 250 constituent invests in the UK’s wind farms and currently has a dividend yield above 5% too.
+The UK 250 constituent invests in the UK’s wind farms and currently has a dividend yield above 5% too.

 This should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.